bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 `config_setting` yield configurable build attributes.

-For example, unavoidable requirements could require an `objc_library` to be compiled differently when building for the appstore.
+For example, unavoidable requirements could require an `objc_library` to be compiled differently when building for the App Store.
 The following build file has conditional `copts` on `:app_store`.

 ```